 References in song

-The Beatles were said to have been referred to the death a number of times in song.
+The Beatles were said to have referred to the death a number of times in their songs.

 - The opening words of ‘Got To Get You Into My Life’: “I was alone, I took a ride, I didn’t know what I would find there”.